-For more information, see the department's Income Tax Ruling, ITR 96-4, at www.azdor.gov and click on Legal Research and then click on Rulings.
+For more information, see the department's Income Tax Ruling, ITR 96-4.

 Line C24 - Income Tax Refund From Other States

 You may subtract income tax refunds received from other states if both of the following apply.

 - 1. You reported the refund as income on your federal return. - 2.
 You did not deduct the taxes paid to the other state as an itemized deduction on a prior year Arizona return.